-To provide information on potential conflicts, introduce a datatype and corresponding attribute on the CCL (specifically on the coordination CCL) representing a detected potential conflict.
+To provide information on potential conflicts, introduce a datatype and corresponding attribute on the CCL (specifically on the coordination entity) representing a detected potential conflict.
 It may be called detectedPotentialConflict and includes a list of targets which have been detected to have correlated oscillations and thus likely to be conflicting:

-- The detectedPotentialConflict is a list that is notifiable; when an entry is added, a notification is sent to the CCLs who metrics are monitored by the respective coordination CCL.
+- The detectedPotentialConflict is a list that is notifiable; when an entry is added, a notification is sent to the CCLs who metrics are monitored by the respective coordination entity.